 There’s no question that stress and anxiety are linked to a wide variety of maladies, including heart attacks, high blood pressure, digestive issues, sexual dysfunction and insomnia.
 And science concurs that many forms of meditation help reduce stress, starting with mindfulness, as practiced in Mindfulness-Based Stress Reduction for example, and Transcendental Meditation, as well as relaxation meditation, guided meditations, walking meditation and more.

 Trinlay Rinpoche, a scholar and meditation expert who teaches all over the world, says that meditation is the best way to take care of your self: your mind, body and essence.
 Meditation not only makes our lives more meaningful, it also offers us a natural healing mechanism.
 Many ailments begin with an imbalanced or stressed mind and develop in susceptible parts of the body.
 By working with the mind and learning to better manage the triggers that disturb it, we bolster the body’s natural defenses.

 Guided meditation for healing is a great way to release the stress that accumulates in the mind and the tensions that build up in the body.
 One of the reasons that guided meditation is particularly effective is that you can just relax and enjoy it.
 The only thing you have to do is try to stay focused.
 Guided meditation for healing can be found in meditation groups, community settings, audio and video.

-For those interested in beginning or developing a meditation practice, Mindworks App is an outstanding resource.
-The free two-week trial period gives an idea of the richness of Mindworks’ guided meditations, teachings, inspirational contemplations and more that is curated by expert meditators with decades of experience.
+For those interested in beginning or developing a meditation practice, Mindworks Meditation Courses are an outstanding resource.
+Sign up to discover richness of Mindworks’ guided meditations, teachings, inspirational contemplations and more that is curated by expert meditators with decades of experience.
 Mindworks has everything you need to get you started and keep you going on your path to healing and awareness.